hammertux/rowhammering/README.md

 > It's like breaking into an apartment by repeatedly slamming the neighbor's door until the vibrations open the door you were after. - Motherboard Vice

 Let's say for example, we want to flip bits in _row 2_, what we can do is activating intermittently _rows 1 & 3_.
 The whole process explained [above](#reading) is repeated for every activation of the two rows.
-By doing this long enough, we could have bit flips in row 2.
+By doing this long enough, we could have bit flips in row 2. (given that the memory module on the machine is vulnerable!)